 Glendoick Garden Centre, Glencarse, Perth, PH2 7NS

-It’s true that food shortages can occur all year round and if you can, it’s best to feed all the way through, but winter feeding really does benefit the birds most.
-So, from October I’ll be putting out food and water on a regular basis.
-Once the harsh Scottish winter months kick in properly we try to feed twice daily – once in the morning and then again in the early afternoon.
+Food shortages can occur all year round so if you can, it’s best to feed throughout the year, but winter feeding really does benefit the birds most.
+From October put food and water out on a regular basis.
+Once the harsh Scottish winter months kick in properly try to feed twice daily – once in the morning and then again in the early afternoon.

 The experts at the RSBP say it’s best to get into a routine when feeding wild birds.
 Start by adjusting the quantity you’re giving, to the demand in your garden.
 This means you shouldn’t allow uneaten foods to gather around feeders or on your table.
 Once you establish how much and how often, try not to change it unless the weather becomes much worse.
 This way, you’ll find that the birds get to know your garden and they’ll time their visits to enjoy your daily offering.

 What to feed them?
 Like everything we enjoy nowadays, feeding the birds comes with a minefield of information!
-There are feed options galore and even as the owner of a Garden Centre I have found myself standing in front of the shelves feeling a bit overwhelmed.
-I know that birds require high fat foods during the cold weather, to keep up those fat reserves for the forthcoming frosty Scottish nights and I so headed to the shop floor to find out what Annie and the team recommend.
+There are feed options galore which can feel a bit overwhelming.
+Birds require high fat foods during the cold weather, to keep up those fat reserves for the forthcoming frosty Scottish nights.

 Sunflower hearts are also a true super food for wild birds with more calorific value, oils and energy than peanuts; they’re also eaten more readily as they’re softer and smaller.

 Suets are an essential high energy food for winter – remember that Blue Peter ball all those years ago! – as these give wild birds energy to survive the cold weather.
-We have a fantastic range from Gardman including suet balls, suet rolls, suet feasts, and suet treats.
-There are lots of reason you might choose one over the other so I’ve popped a list below for you.
+We have a fantastic range in store including suet balls, suet rolls, suet feasts, and suet treats.
+There are lots of reasons you might choose one over the other see our handy list below.

 You might also want to consider laying out some mealworms.
 Kids love getting their hands on these little wrigglers and with a lack of naturally occurring insects in the winter months these are a great alternative as they’re high in protein and energy.